Cactoidal/GodotRustEthers-rs/README.md

 ### Lag

 Every read and write causes the game to lag while it waits for a response from the RPC node.
-Performance would be much better if transactions were sent by a separate thread, and if their outcomes were transmitted back to the main thread using a Signal or some other means.
+Performance would be much better if transactions did not block the main thread, and if their outcomes were transmitted back to the main thread using a Signal or some other means.
 Currently, I estimate the time it will take for a transaction to confirm, then have the game periodically check the blockchain until it observes a state change.
 Advice on this front would be much appreciated.

 ### Receipts